Git-For-Geeks/Machine-Learning-Projects/Plant-Leaf-Disease-Detection/README.md

 ## Exercise

-The objective of this excercise is to detect whether a plant leaf is healthy or unhealthy by utilising classical Machine Learning algorithms and pre-processing the data using Image Processing.
+The objective of this excercise is to detect whether a plant leaf is healthy or unhealthy by utilizing classical Machine Learning algorithms and pre-processing the data using Image Processing.

 ## STEPS TO DO

-1) Load Original Image from `dataset/train/`
+1) Load Original Images from `dataset/train/`
 A total of 800 images for each class Diseased and Healthy is fed for the machine.

 2) Conversion of image from RGB to BGR.